dallasLab/labLogistics/wiki.md

 + `emacs`: text editor that is pretty useful.
 If you want to be amused, Google 'emacs vs. vim' and read the degree of argument between camps.
 Perhaps a bit silly.

-+ `unix shell`: the shell environment makes most of the above resources easier to use, and to not require a GUI (e.g., processing LaTeX files can be done from the terminal, or from user interfaces). [training](https://swcarpentry.github.io/shell-novice/)
++ `unix shell`: the shell environment makes most of the above resources easier to use, and to not require a GUI (e.g., processing LaTeX files can be done from the terminal, or from user interfaces).
+Version control with git can be done through the terminal, as well as batch code runs, compilation of manuscripts and analyses using `make`, and much much more.
+Plus, in order to submit jobs to the cluster, you'll need to use the terminal. [training](https://swcarpentry.github.io/shell-novice/)